BourgeoisLab/GPXLab/README.md

 Supported File Formats
 ----------------------
-Currently only GPX and NMEA files are supported.
+Currently GPX, NMEA and SpoQ files are supported.
 If you have a file in another format you may use GPSBabel (http://www.gpsbabel.org) to convert it into a GPX file.

 License
 -------